KingWaffleIII/KingWaffleIII/README.md

 ### WIP
 - TIDMAS, a key-based cipher using maths.
-- [Kommander](https://github.com/KingWaffleIII/kommander), a Django web-based SSH and proprietary remote access server/client.
+- Kommander, a Spigot plugin that allows for remote access for admins, via the web and Discord.
 - ???, a mobile app, powered by Tauri, that listens for and recognises any playing surahs in the background (like Shazam).

 ## Contact